YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Switch back when scabs are gone, washing is easy, and warning signs are absent.

-Start with a mild rinse off shampoo
+Start with a mild shampoo that rinses away easily

 If you used a certain simple shampoo before surgery without irritation, it may be reasonable to return to it gradually after the early healing window.
 If your old shampoo was strongly fragranced, very drying, heavy with oils, or made your scalp itch even before surgery, the transplant is not the time to prove it is fine.
 Choose a simpler product first.